emswann/liri-node-app/README.md

 Language Interpretation and Recognition Interface.
 Accepts one of the following commands:
   1) my-tweets
-  2) spotify-this-song <song>
+  2) spotify-this-song <song-title>
   3) movie-this <movie-title>
   4) do-what-it-says

 my-tweets: Returns the latest 20 tweets from your personal account.

 spotify-this-song: Returns the first song title data from Spotify.
-Based on the <song> input.
+Based on the <song-title> input.

 movie-this: Returns the movie title data from OMDB.
 Based on the <movie-title> input.